-Jay Peak Trail is a 3 mile moderately trafficked out and back trail located near North Troy, VT that features beautiful wild flowers and is rated as moderate.
+Jay Peak Trail is a 3 mile moderately trafficked out and back trail located near North Troy, Vermont that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 Bien ! À faire en famille avec des enfants aguerris.